growthbook/growthbook-php/README.md

 To load features, we require a PSR-17 (HttpClient) and PSR-18 (RequestFactoryInterface) compatible library like Guzzle to be installed.

 We will auto-discover most HTTP libraries without any configuration required, but if you prefer to specify it explicitly, you can use the `withHttpClient` method.
 Note - you'll need to specify both an `HttpClient` and a `RequestFactoryInterface` implementation.

-The `loadFeatures` method takes 3 arguments:
+The `initialize` method takes 3 arguments:

 - `$clientKey` (required) - Get this from your SDK Connection in GrowthBook.
 - `$apiHost` (optional) - Defaults to `https://cdn.growthbook.io`.
 If self-hosting GrowthBook, set this to your API host.